 Before permitting a withdrawal or other transaction, we may request that you provide us with additional information or documentation that we deem necessary to confirm your identity or to prevent illegal activity.
 We may refuse the transaction if you do not comply with our request.

 For inbound transfers, we will debit your linked bank account and credit your Account with us on the next business day after you initiate the transfer.
-The funds you transfer to your Account will be made available to you on the fifth (5th) business day after the funds have been credited to your Account.
+The funds you transfer to your Account will be made available to you by the fifth (5th) business day after the funds have been credited to your Account.

 For outbound transfers, we will debit your Account with us and credit your linked bank account on the next business day after you initiate the transfer.
 The financial institution that holds your linked bank account determines when those funds will be made available to you in your linked bank account.